lorenghoh/ent_analysis/README.md

 - netcdf4-python *or* pupynere

 ### Installation ###
-Download ent_analysis package to SAM directory, or where the model output will be stored for better performance.
+Download ent_analysis package to SAM directory, or where the model output will be stored for better performance (*recommended* if the storage is limited).
 Ensure that the configuration file ```config.cfg``` is properly modified.

 ### Example ###
  To run entrainment analysis toolkit, simple run:```./run_analysis.py```